Cantech Knowledge Base

 • Have a Rocky Linux server (local or cloud-based)

-• Can connect to it via SSH
+• Can connect to it via SSH.

-Are logged in as a user with sudo privileges
+• Are logged in as a user with sudo privileges.

-Have updated your system:
+• Have you updated your system?

 Start by checking your current timezone and synchronization status: